 In fact I love lemon in everything.
 Well ok, not everything.
 That would be weird but I do love a lemony dessert.

 I had this brainwave to make this yummy Lemon Curd Slice that I made for Christmas gifts for our friends and family.
 They got top praise then so I thought I’d share it with you now.
 It’s based on a Ben O’Donaghue recipe by the same name.
 I made a slightly different base but from there up it’s essentially the same recipe.

 So what this really means is that I’d embarked on the adventure of making my very own Homemade Lemon Curd.
-You can definitely used store bought if you prefer but when I discovered how quick and easy Lemon Curd was to make from scratch, I decided there was no going back.
+You can definitely used store bought if you prefer but when I discovered how quick and easy homemade Lemon Curd was to make, I decided there was no going back.
 How easy?
 So easy.
 It’s the work of minutes and you know it’s all good wholesome ingredients.
 No preservatives or additives.
 Super creamy in texture and tangy and sweet to the taste.
 I’ve included the recipe (which I got from taste.com.au) for that below too.
 Give it a go!

 I know a lot of people have the same love of lemony desserts as I do, so it felt right to share this Lemon Curd Slice with you.
 It’s a sweet, zingy slice and super decadent but somehow also refreshing.
 It’s so complex 🙂 And sunshiny too.
 Just what we need when it’s raining outside.
 It fits in perfectly for afternoon tea or as a not-too-heavy dessert to follow dinner.